Automatic chemical design using a data-driven continuous representation of molecules: Introduction

 Recent advances in machine learning have resulted in powerful probabilistic generative models that, after being trained on real examples, are able to produce realistic synthetic samples.
 Such models usually also produce low-dimensional continuous representations of the data being modeled, allowing interpolation or analogical reasoning for natural images\cite{radford2015unsupervised}, text\cite{bowman2015generating}, speech, and music\cite{vandenoord_2016}.
-We apply such generative models to chemical design.

-In this work, we propose the use of continuous optimization to produce novel compounds by building a learned vector-valued representation of molecules.
-We transform between discrete and continuous representations using a pair of neural networks trained together as an autoencoder.
-We apply this technique in the space of drug-like molecules and organic light-emitting diodes (OLED).
+We apply such generative models to chemical design, using a pair of deep networks trained as an autoencoder to convert molecules represented as SMILES strings into a continuous vector representation.
+In principle, this method of converting from a molecular representation to a continuous vector representation could be applied to any molecular representation, including chemical fingerprints,\cite{ECFP2010} convolutional neural networks on graphs\cite{duvenaud2015convolutional}, similar graph-convolutions\cite{kearnes_2016_molecular}, and Coulomb matrices \cite{Rupp_2012}.
+We chose to use SMILES representation because it can be readily converted into a molecule.